How to Design Minimum Viable Product? [Cost Spreadsheet]

 When it comes to extending the customer base of your business, it is best to opt for designing an MVP of a mobile app or a website.

 As the usage of mobile phones and the internet has elevated significantly in recent years, it is best to go for an app as it is easily accessible.
 But, before designing a full-fledged app for your business, it is necessary to build a testing version and focus on the MVP design.

 You must be thinking about why you need an MVP design check?

-As MVP design is related to the core working and usability of the application, it will help you discover how much you need to invest in designing the best MVP.
+As MVP design is related to the core working and usability of the product, it will help you discover how much you need to invest in designing the best MVP.

 A Quick Recap: What Is an MVP?

 If you don’t know what an MVP is, here are some key pointers about it.

 - MVP is termed as a Minimum Viable Product.

 - It is the first functional version of your application.

 - It has only must-have features and certainly needs to be designed to attract early users.